h-raze/funnykillsound/README.md

 # funnykillsound
  funny epic hilarious (super funny) tf2 random killsounds pack

 This pack features 400+ random killsounds that play randomly.
-Selected by me and my friends.  <- lying there are now around 330
+Selected by me and my friends.  <- lying there are now around 353 (removed some)

 ## How to install:
 ```